Spring-Inspired Risotto with Zucchini, Pistachios, and Lemon

 Normally, risotto rice takes a total of 20-25 minutes to cook.
 Mixture should be creamy, white, and tender (not hard inside) when you eat it.

 Once the rice is cooked, take off the heat and add in 4 tablespoons of butter and 2 oz. of the grated cheese.
+Add the lemon zest at this point if you like.
 Stir well and add salt to taste.
 If needed, add another ladle of broth depending on the consistency of the rice.
 It should be creamy, not runny and not too sticky.

 Spoon into individual bowls or plates for serving, grate remaining parmesan cheese over the top along with 2 tablespoons of the chopped pistachios and a drizzle of extra virgin olive oil (if you prefer).